-TWEED Sundays at Seven at Pangea has now been going strong for over three years.
-Longtime TWEED artist Carol Lipnik has been mesmerizing audiences with an ongoing monthly show, and actor/writer David Cale has workshopped his autobiographical musical, which will premiere at the Goodman in Fall 2018.
+TWEED Sundays at Seven at Pangea has now been going strong for over FOUR years.
+Longtime TWEED artist Carol Lipnik has been mesmerizing audiences with an ongoing monthly show, and actor/writer David Cale has workshopped his autobiographical musical we are only alive for a short amount of time, which premiered at the Goodman in Fall 2018.
 To date, over thirty artists have been seen in the series. tweed's relationship with HOWL Arts has continued for over a decade, and benefits supporting HOWL H.E.L.P. are produced regularly— the most recent being Joni Mitchell: A Birthday Tribute at the cutting room, which we hope to make an annual concert event.